GAHT Plotter

 • The route-specific suppression differences are inferences from comparative clinical route studies, not published exact potency conversions.

-• The total-T suppressor curves model net suppressor activity, not measured serum concentrations of cyproterone or GnRH agonists on the chart.
+• The antiandrogen and total-T suppressor curves model net suppressor activity, not measured serum concentrations of cyproterone, spironolactone, or GnRH agonists on the chart.

 • The GnRH agonist entries include a small first-dose flare proxy, but they do not model every real-world variation in flare size, repeat-dose flare, or missed-dose behavior.